 Jaleshwar Mahadev

-The memorable of Jaleshwar Mahadev lies in the city of Jaleswar, the headquarters of the Janakpur zone.
+The memory of Jaleshwar Mahadev lies in the city of Jaleswar, the headquarters of the Janakpur zone.
 Jaleswar Mahadev is one of Nepal’s conspicuous spots of the journey and is said in the Hindu epic, Padma Purana.

 Just before the Jaleshwar Mahadev sanctuary, there are two holy lakes called Barunsar and Kshiresar.
 Many travelers collect at these lakes during the Ram Navami and Bivaha Panchami celebrations.